Printmaking, papermaking, book arts. The Bachelor of Fine Arts (BFA) Degree in Print Paper Book

-The print paper book major is offered in the four-year bachelor of fine arts degree program.
-Our BFA curriculum is rooted by the
+Print paper book is a major offered in the four-year BFA degree program.
+Our BFA curriculum is rooted by

 Select three of: 9 PPB 2000 Print Paper Book Techniques 3